-Lung point 9 has a number of important qualities:
+Lung point 9 has a number of important properties:

 In the wrist crease on the anterior forearm between the radial bone and the first metacarpal bone, between the radial artery and the tendon of abductor pollicis longus – the tendon that abducts the thumb.

-Perpendicular to the skin, 0.25 cun is usually enough but in some people can be up to 0.5 cun.
+Insert needles into Lung Point 9 perpendicular to the skin.
+Depth? – 0.25 cun is usually enough but in some people can be up to 0.5 cun.

 When needling this point, some acupuncturists find the radial pulse, then press laterally to it with a fingernail to push it away (ie medially) as the needle penetrates.
 I’ve never needed to do this, however, because it’s quite hard to penetrate the artery wall, and the point is usually easy to find just medial to the abductor pollicis longus.

-Needling Sensation: a heavy aching sensation is felt deep within the wrist joint, spreading out from the tip of the needle.
+Lung point 9 produces a heavy aching sensation deep within the wrist joint, spreading out from the tip of the needle.

 Because of the various actions of this point, the origin of the Lung channel in the epigastrium and stomach, the relationship between the lung and the heart in the Upper Jiao, and its relationship with the Large Intestine channel and zang, we can divide its actions into various groups.